AkameMarukawa/Animation-Script-Decompiler/README.md

 3. SplitUp: This doesn't decompile, but it splits up the bytes so that each command + arguments is on one line, and so that separate branches of the script have a line between them.
 It will also tell you if there are an uneven number of unique call/jump statements and branches.
 The output is a plain .txt file.

 4. Extras: This creates a .txt file where it lists some basic properties of the animation.
 This include: Particles, Templates/Tasks, Call/Jump statements, and Sounds.
 It will also tell you if you have an uneven number of calls/jumps and branches.

+# To Do
+I want to eventually add support for Emerald and also just clean up the presentation a bit.